 Once you’ve established a way to communicate with your team, it’s time to decide how you’ll track progress and milestones for the event planning.
 But, of course, the type of project tracking will depend on your team’s needs.
 For example, larger teams may need more robust platforms with role capabilities and expanded storage.

 That’s where Wrike comes in.
-Owned by Citrix, Wrike’s website boasts a 50% increase in productivity and 90% reduction in emails when using their product.
+Wrike’s website boasts a 50% increase in productivity and 90% reduction in emails when using their product.
 The platform is completely customizable to meet your team’s unique needs and offers features like task and sub-task management, interactive boards and spreadsheets, and the ability to collaborate with external stakeholders, like venue owners.

 On the other hand, smaller teams may be able to use something simple, like an online event planning guide in Google docs.
 This robust spreadsheet from Etsy is just one example of many.
-It tracks invitations, budgets, prioritized to do lists, seating arrangements, event timelines, and more.
+It tracks invitations, budgets, prioritized to-do lists, seating arrangements, event timelines, and more.
 Plus, you can share it with multiple people so everyone has access to the same information during the planning process.

 Tools for Venue Selection & Floor Plans